merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 The other panels of Figure 3 (and the accompanying Supplementary Figure 8 of the EcoPhylo/read recruitment data) can all be generated using the R script at `SCRIPTS/plot_figures.R`.
 Each one has its own section of the code that can be run independently (after loading the packages and variables at the top of the script).
 For panels B and C, the associated statistical tests referenced in the manuscript are also included (after the figure code).
 The script relies on the data files generated in this section, namely `05_GTDB_ANALYSES/genome_proportions.txt` and `05_GTDB_ANALYSES/sample_proportions.txt`, as well as on the data files from the mapping workflow which are provided in the `TABLES` directory.
 Note that the working directory should be set to the `SCRIPTS/` folder for the relative paths to these files to be correct.

-### Addendum: Testing different HMI score thresholds
+### Addendum 1: Testing different HMI score thresholds

 One of the things we were asked during the review process was, "What happens to the results if you use a different threshold for classifying genomes as HMI vs non-HMI?"
 That's a good question.
 So we tested a small range of different HMI score thresholds (75% to 85% average completeness of the 33 IBD-enriched modules) by re-computing the HMI vs non-HMI statistics at each threshold.
 The long story short is that the overall conclusions of this section of our paper stay largely the same regardless of which HMI score threshold is used.
 If you're interested in this analysis, you can read the new section of Supplementary File 1 and see the results reported in Supplementary Table 3h.
 And if you want to replicate this analysis, you can follow the steps in this section.